Cardano (ADA) - All you need to know

 Before you start investing, it’s a good idea to be familiar with all the options available.
 Below you’ll find a list of methods you can use:

 - Crypto brokers.
 An online broker is usually the best way get started, where you can get Cardano coins quickly and easily.
-Look for a broker that delivers superior customer service, an intuitive trading platform, and competitive transaction fees.
+A broker must be regulated with the Financial Conduct Authority (FCA) in order to legally operate in the United Kingdom.
+Make sure to choose a broker that has FCA approval and which delivers superior customer service, an intuitive trading platform, and competitive transaction fees.

 - Exchanges.
 Exchanges tend to offer a wider range of coins and more options to swap between them.
-Just be aware that some might make you use another cryptocurrency, like Bitcoin, to swap for other coins, rather than using fiat currency like GBP or USD.
+Just be aware that some might make you use another cryptocurrency, like Bitcoin, to swap for other coins, rather than using fiat currency like GBP.
 Look for a reputable exchange that executes transactions seamlessly and securely and allows you to trade a variety of different cryptocurrencies.

 - Investment trusts.
-An investment trust is a closed-end investment strategy favoured by UK investors and used to buy different types of investment assets.
-Some of these funds invest in crypto coins now and you can look around to find one that has exposure to Cardano.
+An investment trust is a closed-end investment strategy that’s available to UK investors.
+Closed-end means there is a fixed number of shares in the trust, so your percentage of the total holding will always stay the same.
+Some trusts invest in cryptocurrency and you can look around to find one that has exposure to Cardano.

 - Crypto wallets.
 A wallet allows you to store and track your Cardano coins securely.
 Many crypto wallets have expanded their range of functionality recently so that you can trade from within the wallet itself.